binwiederhier/natter/README.md

 ### Using the Go library

-Here's the same example on localhost:
+Here's the same example on two clients and a broker on localhost.
+To run it, first ensure that you are using Go modules by initializing a module via `go mod init main`.
+Then create `nattertest.go`:

 ```go
 package main